-10.5.1 - Don't Deal with On-bus Problems When Loading and Unloading
+10.5.1 - Do Not Deal with On-bus Problems When Loading and Unloading

 In order to get students to and from school safely and on time, you need to be able to concentrate on the driving task.
 Loading and unloading requires all your concentration.
-Don't take your eyes off what is happening outside the bus.
+Do not take your eyes off what is happening outside the bus.